 Meridians: Stomach, Heart

-Medicinal Uses: Restlessness, palpitations, insomnia, depression, headaches, hot flashes, burning eyes, anxiety, melancholy, ringing in the ears, anxiety, difficulty breathing, stomach ache, vomiting, abdominal pain, painful menstruation, scanty urination, fever, delirium, bronchitis, fatigue, mental confusion, poor memory, fainting, weak knees, sterility, painful labor, depression, blood in urine, swellings, scrofula, insect bites, worms.
+Medicinal Uses: Restlessness, palpitations, insomnia, depression, headaches, hot flashes, burning eyes, anxiety, melancholy, tinnitus, anxiety, difficult breathing, stomach ache, vomiting, abdominal pain, painful menstruation, scanty urination, fever, delirium, bronchitis, fatigue, mental confusion, poor memory, fainting, weak knees, sterility, painful labor, depression, blood in urine, swellings, scrofula, insect bites, worms.

 Caution: Considered safe.

-The name Melissa is the Greek word for “honeybee” as bees are known to love this plant.
-They would smear the inside of bee hives with the scent in order to attract more bees.
+The name Melissa is Greek for honeybee and is an appropriate choice for the name of the genus, as bees are known to love this plant.
+They smear the inside of their beehives with its scent when lemon balm is available to them.

-Lemon balm has played a significant role in the early religious and magical beliefs of early societies, including the Ephesians and the Greeks, who held the plant as sacred and dedicated it to the goddess Diana.
-These beliefs included viewing bees as sacred as well.
-The honeybee was understood to be a manifestation of the human soul allowing lemon balm, which attracts bees, to be a tool for calling upon individual souls.
-In later days this practice and belief would morph into the use of lemon balm as an herb for spells to attract romantic love.
+Lemon balm has played a significant role in the religious and magical beliefs of early societies.
+The Ephesians and the Greeks both held the plant as sacred and dedicated it to the goddess Diana.
+They also viewed bees as sacred.
+The honeybee was understood to be a manifestation of the human soul, allowing lemon balm, which attracts bees, to be a tool for calling upon individual souls.
+In later days, this practice and belief transformed into the use of lemon balm as an herb for spells to attract romantic love.

-Lemon balm is used by shamans and mediums to evoke a stronger connection with the spirit world, as well as call upon ghosts and other types of other-worldly entities and spirits.
+Lemon balm is used by shamans and mediums to evoke a stronger connection with the spirit world and call upon ghosts and other types of otherworldly entities and spirits.

-In the Middle Ages it was used to treat insomnia, heal wounds, promote digestion, help balance a person’s mood and even treat baldness.
-St Hildegard of Bingen, a well-known herbalist nun born in 1098 C.E., said lemon balm “contains the virtues of a dozen other plants.”
-French Carmelite nuns, in the time of Charlemagne, who ordered the herb be grown in monastery gardens, added lemon balm to water to use as a disinfectant and to mask the smells of bodies that were rarely able to benefit from bathing.
+In the time of Charlemagne, who ordered the herb to be grown in monastery gardens, French Carmelite nuns added lemon balm to water to use as a disinfectant and to mask the smells of bodies that were rarely able to benefit from bathing.
 Carmelite water is still sold in German apothecary shops.

-The herbalist Culpepper (1653) used lemon balm to make into a sweet tasting medicinal paste made with honey.
-He said it could, “expel those melancholy vapours from the spirits and blood which are in the heart and arteries.”
+The herbalist Culpeper made lemon balm and honey into a sweet-tasting medicinal paste.
+He said it could “expel those melancholy vapours from the spirits and blood which are in the heart and arteries” (1653).

-Thomas Jefferson’s gardens at Monticello were full of lemon balm.
+Thomas Jefferson’s gardens at Monticello had abundant plantings of lemon balm.

-Research conducted at Northumbria University suggests that lemon balm increases the activity of acetylcholene, a chemical messenger linked to memory function that is reduced in Alzheimer’s disease.
+Research conducted at Northumbria University suggests that lemon balm increases the activity of acetylcholine, a chemical messenger linked to memory function that is reduced in Alzheimer’s disease.

 Lemon balm helps balance blood sugar levels.
 Taken regularly it will help reduce insulin resistance.

 Lemon balm is planted after the last frost.
-It likes some shade and can remain green during mild winters, but typically will die off and sprout again in the spring.
+It likes partial shade and can remain green during mild winters but typically will die off and sprout again in the spring.
 It responds well to cutting and will grow back twice as thick.
-It does not spread by underground runners the way mint does.
-It sprouts from seeds.
+It does not spread by underground runners the way mint does but rather sprouts from seeds.
 Some gardeners consider it a weed.

 Lemon balm is also highly effective when used as an agent in aromatherapy.
-Its scent alone can uplift, soothe and calm anxiety nerves.
+Its scent alone can uplift, soothe, and calm anxious nerves.

-Lemon balm is used in fish dishes and makes a wonderful lemon balm pesto (substituting lemon balm for basil.
+Lemon balm is used in fish dishes and makes a wonderful pesto (substituting lemon balm for basil).

 Lemon balm has also been applied fresh to polished furniture to give it a lemony scent.

-Be aware of lemon balm essential oil forgeries!
-Lemongrass is sometimes substituted, or blended with lemon balm oil reducing the actual amount of lemon balm present in the oil.
+Beware of lemon balm essential oil forgeries!
+Lemongrass is sometimes substituted for or blended with lemon balm oil, reducing the actual amount of lemon balm present in the oil.

-There are different cultivars of lemon balm, while they have similar properties, they are not all the same.
-These include: M.o.
-Citronella, M.o.
-Lemonella, M.o.
-Quedlinburger, M.o.
-Lime, M.o.
-Variegata, M.o.
-Aurea, and M.o.
-Quedlinburger bred for its high essential oil content.
+There are different cultivars of lemon balm, and while they have similar properties, they are not all the same.
+These include M. officinalis Citronella, M. officinalis Lemonella, M. officinalis Lime, M. officinalis Variegata, M. officinalis Aurea, and M. officinalis Quedlinburger, bred for their high essential oil content.